Transversal factors and spanning trees: Factors with a specified colouring

-The second adaptation is required whenever we took a random subset $V$ and considered which colours $i$ had a good minimum degree condition in $G_i[V]$.
-Instead, each time we need to consider which patterns $\phi_i$ have a good minimum degree condition in $G_j[V]$ for each colour $j$ in the pattern $\phi_i$ (i.e., for each $j\in \phi_i(E(F))$).
+The second adaptation is required in considering the colours $i$ which maintain good minimum degree in $G_i[V]$ for a random vertex set $V$.
+Instead, each time we need to consider which patterns $\phi_i$ have good minimum degree in $G_j[V]$ for each colour $j$ in the pattern $\phi_i$ (i.e., for each $j\in \phi_i(E(F))$).
 However, as each pattern only has $t$ colours, it will still hold that a very large proportion of patterns will satisfy this.
 This would allow us to apply Lemma~\ref{lem:obstinate2} in place of invoking the definition of $\delta_F$ in the proof of Lemma~\ref{lem:to-iterate-fully-rainbow} and Claim~\ref{clm:onecopy}.
+Hence, Lemma~\ref{lem:obstinate2} also allows us to perform \ref{step-2} in the proof.

-Finally, using a related example to that given in~\cite{lamaison2020colored}, we show that the minimum degree bound in Theorem~\ref{withspecifiedcolouring} needs to be larger than that used in Theorems~\ref{thm:fullyrainbowfactors} and~\ref{thm:monocopies} in certain cases.
-In particular, we exhibit bipartite graphs which need an arbitrary high minimum degree condition to find a factor for each possible colouring.
-For each $\eps>0$, we let $F$ be a large balanced bipartite graph and give an $n$-vertex graph collection with minimum degree at least $(1-\eps)n$ which contains no copy of $F$ with a particular colour pattern, as follows.
+Finally, using an example related to that given in~\cite{lamaison2020colored}, we show that the minimum degree bound in Theorem~\ref{withspecifiedcolouring} needs to be larger than that used in Theorems~\ref{thm:fullyrainbowfactors} and~\ref{thm:monocopies} in certain cases.
+For each $\eps>0$, we show that there exist graph collections of minimum degree at least $(1-\eps)n$ which do not contain every colouring of a sufficiently large complete bipartite graph.

 \begin{proposition} Let $1/n\ll 1/t \ll \eps$.
 There exists a graph collection $\fG$ on vertex set $[n]$ with $|\fG|=t^2$ and a function $\phi:e(K_{t,t})\to [t^2]$ such that $\delta(\fG)\ge (1-\eps)n$, and $\fG$ contains no copy of $K_{t,t}$ in which the copy of each edge $e\in E(K_{t,t})$ has colour $\phi(e)$. \end{proposition} \begin{proof} Let $k$ be an odd integer such that $1/t\ll 1/k\ll \eps$ and suppose $K_{t,t}$ has vertex classes $A$ and $B$ and edges $\{e_1,\ldots,e_{t^2}\}$.
 For each edge $e\in K_{t,t}$, select $\psi(e)$ uniformly at random from $[k]$.
 Given any two sets $A'\subset A$ and $B'\subset B$ such that $|A'|,|B'|\geq \ell:=t/10k$, the probability there is some $j\in [k]$ and no edge $e$ between $A'$ and $B'$ with $\psi(e)=k$ is at most $k(1-1/k)^{\ell^2}\leq k\exp(-\ell^2/k)=\exp(-\Omega(t^2/k^4))=o(e^{-2t})$ as $1/t\ll 1/k$.
 As there are certainly at most $2^{2t}$ pairs of sets $A'\subset A$ and $B'\subset B$ of this size, by a union bound we can assume that $\psi:E(K_{t,t})\to [k]$ has the following property.